drbean/edit/jeffreykuo/Send_thermal_pad.md

 Table 7.
 Characteristic degradative data of composites with addition of MQ resin.

-Addition of MQ resin to silicone rubber was replaced with Vi-MQT and Al-MQT resin to investigate its influence in the thermal stability of silicone rubber composites, as shown in Figure 9, and summary of its value was listed in Table 8.
-Addition of Vi-MQT resin to replace MQ resin improved the initial characteristic thermal degradation of silicone rubber.
-The initial characteristic temperatures at 5% of weight loss decreased from 373.84^o^C to 235.15, 388.88 and 381.08^o^C for the addition of Vi-MQT1, Vi-MQT3 and Vi-MQT5 silicone resin.
-For temperature at 30% of weight loss, the temperatures slightly decreased to 563.67^o^C at Vi-MQT1 addition from 578.04^o^C then increased to 590.43^o^C and 681.68^o^C for Vi-MQT3 and Vi-MQT5 addition.
-The corresponding heat-resistance index showed similar trend with T~30~, from 243.21^o^C of MQ resin addition to 239.24, 249.80 and 275.10^o^C for addition of Vi-MQT1, Vi-MQT3 and Vi-MQT5 resin, respectively.
+Vi-MQT and Al-MQT resin was substituted in place of MQ resin to investigate their influence as an addition to silicone rubber on the thermal stability of silicone rubber composites, with results shown in Figure 9, and summarized in Table 8.
+The use of Vi-MQT resin in place of MQ resin improved the initial characteristic thermal degradation of silicone rubber.
+The initial characteristic temperatures at 5% of weight loss decreased from 373.84^o^C to 235.15, and then rebounded to 388.88 and 381.08^o^C for the addition of Vi-MQT1, Vi-MQT3 and Vi-MQT5 silicone resins, respectively.
+The temperatures at 30% of weight loss slightly decreased to 563.67^o^C for Vi-MQT1 addition, down from 578.04^o^C, and then increased to 590.43^o^C and 681.68^o^C for Vi-MQT3 and Vi-MQT5, respectively.
+The corresponding heat-resistance indexes showed a similar trend with T~30~ changing from the 243.21^o^C of the MQ resin composite to 239.24, 249.80 and 275.10^o^C for the Vi-MQT1, Vi-MQT3 and Vi-MQT5 resin ones, respectively.

 The temperature at 30% of weight loss also decreased from 578.04^o^C of MQ resin addition to 573.65, 549.45 and 549.89^o^C for addition of